Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 - The evolution of saison and bière de garde saw them move from farms to commercial breweries, with increased alcohol content and the use of sugars for complexity.

-- Modern French craft breweries are reviving saison beer, often incorporating traditional elements with innovative techniques and local ingredients.
+- Modern craft breweries in France are reviving saison beer, often incorporating traditional elements with innovative techniques and local ingredients.

-- Pairing saison beer France farmhouse ale with French cuisine, especially cheeses and savory dishes, offers a unique culinary experience.
+- Pairing saison beer, a France farmhouse ale, with French cuisine, especially cheeses and savory dishes, offers a unique culinary experience.

 The Enduring Legacy Of French Farmhouse Ales